Skip to content

 About this calculator

 Depth of field (DoF) is the range of distances in a scene that appear acceptably sharp in a photograph.
-It depends on three factors: aperture (f-stop), focal length, and subject distance.
-A wider aperture (lower f-number) produces a shallower DoF, while a longer focal length or closer subject also reduces it.
-The formula used here is DoF = (2 × c × N × d²) / f², where c is the circle of confusion (0.03 mm for a full-frame sensor), N is the aperture f-number, d is the subject distance in mm, and f is the focal length in mm.
-Plugging in real values helps photographers predict whether a background will be pleasantly blurred or whether deep focus is achievable at a given distance.
+It depends on aperture (f-stop), focal length, and subject distance.
+A wider aperture (lower f-number), a longer focal length, or a closer subject all shrink the DoF.
+The simplified formula used here is DoF ≈ (2 × c × N × d²) / f², where c is the circle of confusion fixed at 0.03 mm for a 35 mm full-frame sensor, N is the f-number, d is the subject distance in millimeters, and f is the focal length in millimeters.
+This approximation holds when the subject distance is well beyond the hyperfocal distance is not approached — that is, when d is much larger than f.
+Edge cases: at macro distances (where magnification approaches 1:1) the approximation overstates DoF; tilt-shift lenses change the focus plane geometry and break the assumption; smaller sensors (APS-C, MFT) use a smaller CoC (≈0.02 or 0.015 mm) and produce a different DoF for the same settings; diffraction at very small apertures (f/16 and beyond) introduces softness that may negate the gained DoF.

 How to use